EbrahimiAmirHosein/Wisconsin-Card-Sorting-Test/README.md

 ## Wisconsin-Card-Sorting-Test
-Wisconsin-Test using Psychopy in Persian (WCST).
+Wisconsin-Test using Psychopy package  in Persian (WCST).

  WCST is a neuropsychological test used to measure such higher-level cognitive processes as attention, perseverance, WM, abstract thinking, CF, and set shifting.